Optimal Stopping Methodology for the Secretary Problem with Random Queries: Appendix

-The sum of the two terms in \eqref{eq:th1-A12} has an upper bound which is optimized in \eqref{eq:th1-A14}.
+As we have seen, the sum of the two terms in \eqref{eq:th1-A12} is optimized in \eqref{eq:th1-A14}.
 A~direct consequence of this optimization is the following inequality

 namely $\P_k\leq\P_{k-1}$.
-Repeated application of this fact for $k=K,\ldots,0$, proves \eqref{eq:th1-3} except for the last inequality.
+Repeated application of this fact for $k=K,\ldots,1$, proves \eqref{eq:th1-3} except for the last inequality.
 In other words, we have

-The last expectation can be further optimized with respect to $\T_1$ using optimal stopping and, if we call $\A_t^0$ the optimum average reward for $\T_1>t$ we can show that it follows the backward recursion in \eqref{eq:th1-1} with $k=0$.
-The steps are straightforward presenting no particular difficulty, they are therefore omitted.
-This establishes the last inequality in \eqref{eq:th1-3} and concludes the proof of our main theorem.
+The last expectation can be further optimized with respect to $\T_1$ using our results from \eqref{eq:th1-A3} for $k=0$.
+In fact the corresponding optimization is far simpler than the general case considered in \eqref{eq:th1-A3} because there is no query response available and therefore the elements of the sequences $\{\B_t^0(m)\}$ are equal to 0.
+This also implies that the corresponding optimal average reward, from \eqref{eq:th1-A6}, is equal to $\A_t^0$ which establishes the last inequality in \eqref{eq:th1-3} and concludes the proof of our main theorem.
+0.2cm